AnyLog-co/documentation/training/advanced/Network Setup.md

 ```

 ### System databases
 Different nodes use local databases to manage different tasks.
-System databases are declared like users databases and are the following:
+System databases are declared like the user databases and are the following:

 | Node Type     | DBMS Name     | Table Name    | Description | Create table command |
 | ------------- | ------------- | ------------- | ------------------------- |----- |